ashinw/house-prj-pub/lower-level/section-H-requirements.md

 * Three downlights installed in the kitchen
 * A Bosch instant hot water system installed outside on the west side.
 The system is about 15yo
 * A Braemar heating system installed outside on the west side.
 This system is about 5+yo
-* A man hole accessible on the west side ceiling in the laundry
 * A lot of large windows that absorb the summer sun
 * An external window blind to the west of the kitchen
 * A fridge with water and ice dispenser that is connected to plumbing on the east side installed in the allocated cavity in the cabinet